Close (2022 film): Theatrical

 Close had its world premiere in competition for the Palme d'Or at the Cannes Film Festival on 26 May 2022, where it earned a 10-minute standing ovation and was later awarded the Grand Prix.
 It also played in the Official Competition at the 69th Sydney Film Festival, where it won the Sydney Film Prize.

-The film was released by Diaphana Distribution in France on 1 November 2022 and by Lumière in Benelux on 2 November.
-It was released by A24 in the United States on 27 January 2023, following a limited one-week theatrical run in New York City and Los Angeles on 2 December 2022.
+The film was released in France on 1 November 2022 by Diaphana Distribution and in Benelux on 2 November by Lumière.
+It was released in the United States on 27 January 2023 by A24, following a limited one-week theatrical run in New York City and Los Angeles on 2 December 2022.

 At Cannes, streaming service Mubi acquired distribution rights for the United Kingdom, Ireland, Latin America, Turkey and India.

 Home media

 The film was released by Mubi on Blu-ray and DVD in the UK on 29 May 2023.
 Both releases feature Dutch and French audio tracks as well as English and Spanish subtitles.
 Bonus features include Q&As with Lukas Dhont, Angelo Tijssens and Joachim Trier.
 Both releases also include a set of six color film stills.